ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 id: installing-ocaml
 title: Installing OCaml
 description: |
-  This page will help you install OCaml, the Dune build system, and support for your favourite text editor or IDE.
-These instructions work on Windows, Unix systems like Linux, and macOS.
+  This page will help you install OCaml and the OCaml Platform Tools. |
+  These instructions work on Windows, and Unix systems like Linux, and macOS.
 category: "Getting Started"
 ---